Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 * Discover portal and products exposed in Apigee Edge.
 Optionally you can apply filters to discover only a subset of products.
 * Manage your consumer subscription from Amplify platform
-* report the API Usage to Amplify Analytics
+* report the API Usage to Amplify Analytics.

+Known limitations:

+* No traffic is reported as other agents to Amplify Analytics.
+A third party library such as Loggly is required for that.
+* The API Usage will appear with the proxy name and not with the product name in Amplify analytics.

 More information are available on [Axway github](https://github.com/Axway/agents-apigee) repository.